vavkamil/dkimsc4n/README.md

 ### Length of the Key

 With rapidly increasing processing power of computers, RSA keys with a 512-bit length, previously considered to be secure, can be cracked in a short period of time.
 Today, a minimum of 1024 bit RSA should be used.
-Organizations like the American National Institute of Standards and Technology (NIST) go further, and recommend aminimum of 2048 bits.
+Organizations like the American National Institute of Standards and Technology (NIST) go further, and recommend a minimum of 2048 bits.

 ### Short key vulnerability